dotansimha/graphql-code-generator/website/docs/config-reference/schema-field.md

 ##### `commentDescriptions`

-When enabled, converts all deprecated forms of Graphql comments (marked with `#`) into a GraphQL description (marked with `"`) during the parsing phase.
+When enabled, converts all deprecated forms of GraphQL comments (marked with `#`) into a GraphQL description (marked with `"`) during the parsing phase.

 ```yml
 schema: